-The eastern box turtle has a high domed carapace (upper shell) that is brown to black with yellow to orange blotches and is less than 20 centimetres long.
+The eastern box turtle (Terrapene carolina) has a high domed carapace (upper shell) that is brown to black with yellow to orange blotches and is less than 20 centimetres long.
 The plastron (bottom shell) is tan to black with radiating markings.
 The plastron is hinged, allowing the turtle to lift it – like a drawbridge – to close with the carapace.
 The head is brightly patterned with yellow to red markings.
 Males usually have red eyes, and females usually have brown eyes.

 Blanding’s turtles, which also have a high domed carapace and a hinged plastron, have a bright yellow throat.
 Wood turtles are terrestrial and have brightly coloured faces, but their carapace is sculpted and flatter than the domed carapace of the eastern box turtle.

 Eastern box turtles are found in a variety of habitats, particularly moist deciduous forests with plenty of undergrowth, as well as swamps, fields and the edges of ponds and streams.
 Although they are mostly terrestrial, box turtles require shallow water nearby to stay hydrated.
 During the winter, this species buries into leaf litter and soil to avoid freezing.

 Eastern box turtles are a long-lived species that reach maturity between seven and 10 years of age.
 Females lay three to six eggs during the spring in a shallow nest.
 Emerging hatchlings are two to four centimetres long.
 Once mature, this turtle has very few natural predators.
 Several long-term studies have shown that individuals of this species can live in the wild for over 30 years.